She still can’t open her eyes.

 The little body cupped in my wide arms wiggles.

 She opens her mouth and releases a shrill scream.

 Her breath stinks.

-> And I am done with my poetry writing challenge!
+And I am done with my poetry writing challenge!
 Yes, I have successfully written a new and original poem every day for 30 days (though I never quite confirmed that 30 days would be the goal).
-If you’d like to read previous poems for my No Holds Barred Poetry Writing Challenge, click the My Poetry tab on the navigation menu.
-This is also part of Stream of Consciousness Saturday and Love Is In Da Blog.
+This is also part of Stream of Consciousness Saturday.
 Today’s prompt: relative/relativity.